Skip to content

 Maximum power draw can exceed 320W with full GPU load (Furmark).
 Ensure adequate PSU capacity.
 Games typically draw 220-250W max.

-Do NOT: - Use extended voltage patch (600-1300 mV) - unnecessary and risky - Go below 700 mV (unstable, minimal power savings) - Exceed 1129 mV without careful testing (hardware degradation risk)
+Do NOT: - Use extended voltage patch (600-1300 mV) - unnecessary and risky - Go below 700 mV (locks GPU to 1500MHz, defeats the purpose of overclocking) - Exceed 1129 mV without careful testing (hardware degradation risk) - Use Smokeless_UMAF — may cause permanent damage to the board

 Safe Overclocking Limits